-- We line up and wait for our lunch quietly. - We sit on our chairs correctly, stack our dishes carefully. - We sit with our friends and enjoy our dinner. - We show respect for the Midday Supervisors and each other.
+- We line up and wait for our lunch quietly. - We sit on our chairs correctly, stack our dishes carefully. - We show respect for the Midday Supervisors and each other.

 In the playground

 - We play safely and fairly. - We use all the equipment sensibly. - We stop games when the bell rings and line up quietly and quickly. - We care for our friends when they are hurt.